dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 * Turn on the device's WiFi.

 With "Auto-send in WiFi" settings enabled, the device will automatically upload all data marked as "finalized".
+This will leave all non-finalised forms requiring review in "Edit Saved Forms".
+Review each form and "save as finalized".

 When WiFi is not available daily, the admin needs to backup data by downloading it manually and keeping the downloaded data safe (multiple copies over separate